GreptimeTeam/docs/user-guide/concepts.md

 Frontend and Meta.

 - [**Datanodes**](../developer-guide/datanode/overview.md) hold regions of
-  tables and data in Grpetime DB cluster.
+  tables and data in Greptime DB cluster.
 It accepts read and write request sent from *Frontend*, and executes it against its data.
 A single-instance *Datanode* deployment can also be used as GreptimeDB standalone mode, for local development.